AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/expert-sessions/migration-non-uuid-to-uuid.md

 ---
-title: Migrate content: from non-uuid to UUID
+title: Migrate content from non-uuid to UUID
 description: AEM Guides, migrate non-uuid content to uuid

 ---